 While stuck in the 19.20-.00 range from early June until early August, the subsequent Trump tariffs threatening global economic activity saw the PESO sink below the USD/MXN 19.60-.50 range once again.
 Sustained activity above the interim 19.60-.68 pointed to the 20.00-20.20 range it was retesting into early September prior to the current PESO relief rally drop back below 20.00 all the way to a retest of 19.60-.50 congestion it has now dropped back below.
-Next lower supports were the interim 19.20 area it has slipped back below at present, with more major congestion at 19.00-18.90 it neared prior to the recent rebound.
+Next lower supports were the interim 19.20 area it has slipped back below of late and failed to exceed on recent rallies, with major congestion at 19.00-18.90 it neared in late October.